chapel-lang/chapel/man/chpl.rst

 **-M, --module-dir <**\ *directory*\ **>**

     Add the specified *directory* to the module search path.
-The module search path is used to satisfy module ’use’ statements.
+The module search path is used to satisfy module 'use' statements.
 In the current implementation, the compiler tries to locate unresolved modules by searching for a filename whose name matches that of the module.
-For example, if the user program contains ’use foo’ and the .\ **chpl** files listed by the programmer on the compiler’s command line do not define a module named ’foo’, the compiler will search for files named ’foo.chpl’ in the module search path.
-The complete path that will be searched can be displayed using the **--print-search-dirs** flag and is composed of (1) the directories containing the .\ **chpl** files that were specified on the compiler command-line (in left-to-right order), (2) all directories specified by **-M** flags (in left-to-right order), (3) all directories specified by the $CHPL\_MODULE\_PATH environment variable (colon-separated directories), (4) the compiler’s standard module search path.
+For example, if the user program contains 'use foo' and the .\ **chpl** files listed by the programmer on the compiler's command line do not define a module named 'foo', the compiler will search for files named 'foo.chpl' in the module search path.
+The complete path that will be searched can be displayed using the **--print-search-dirs** flag and is composed of (1) the directories containing the .\ **chpl** files that were specified on the compiler command-line (in left-to-right order), (2) all directories specified by **-M** flags (in left-to-right order), (3) all directories specified by the $CHPL\_MODULE\_PATH environment variable (colon-separated directories), (4) the compiler's standard module search path.

 **--[no-]print-code-size**